Flutter-Bounty-Hunters/static_shock/README.md

  * `/packages/static_shock_cli`: project that implements the Static Shock CLI tool.
  * `/packages/static_shock`: the core of Static Shock, which builds static websites.
  * `/packages/static_shock_docs`: the website for Static Shock documentation.

+## Development
+This repository is a mono-repo.
+To work with it, you need Melos available on your path:

+    dart pub global activate melos

+When you first open the root of the project for development, bootstrap Melos:

+    melos bootstrap